-School is able to demonstrate good evidence of pupils progress over time through the work in pupils' books.
+School is able to demonstrate good evidence of pupils' progress over time through the work in pupils' books.
 However, we do need to demonstrate how children's achievement is being recorded and monitored.
 The school are using Cornerstones Assessment as an online tool to record and measure pupils' progress and assessment outcomes.
-Work is moderated within school and across the North Warwickshire and Staffordshire Hub of the Community Academies Trust on a regular basis.